ichernev/grunt-restrict/README.md

   }
 })

-// Use this in combination with grunt-contrib-watch require('grunt-restrict/tasks/restrict').registerHandlers(grunt);
+// Use this if you use grunt-contrib-watch require('grunt-restrict/tasks/restrict').registerHandlers(grunt);
 ```